Jack Wighton: Honours

+Statistics

 Assault charges

-In February 2018, while celebrating his birthday in Canberra, Wighton assaulted five people outside a nightclub and faced a number of charges including assault and public urination.

-He initially pleaded not guilty to all charges, but after prosecutors said they were prepared to produce CCTV evidence, changed his mind.
-In June, Wighton pleaded guilty to six charges in the ACT Magistrates Court, including assault and public urination, while prosecutors dropped several of the other charges.

-In July, Wighton was suspended by Raiders for six matches but they confirmed he would keep his job.
+In February 2018, Wighton assaulted five people outside a nightclub while celebrating his birthday in Canberra, and was charged for a number of offences including assault and public urination, which he initially pleaded not guilty to until prosecutors said they were prepared to produce CCTV evidence.
+In June, Wighton pleaded guilty to six charges in the ACT Magistrates Court, including assault and public urination, while prosecutors dropped the remaining charges.
+In July, Wighton was suspended by the Raiders for six matches, but the club confirmed his contract would not be terminated.
 After viewing the CCTV footage, the NRL extended his suspension until the end of the season, and fined him $30,000.

-On 14 November, Wighton avoided jail time and was given a suspended two-month sentence and a $3,500 fine.
-Magistrate Bernadette Boss noted his positive character references, and existing punishment from the NRL.
+On 14 November, Wighton received a two-month suspended sentence and a $3,500 fine.
+Magistrate Bernadette Boss noted his positive character references and existing punishment from the NRL.
 Following sentencing, the footage of Wighton in urine-soaked trousers launching unprovoked attacks on five different passers-by was released to the media.